Sup2point0/Assort/~writing/origins.md

 Figure 1 illustrates my usage of various greetings in conversations with friends online.

-[ Greetings Census Distribution | Data collected and totalled across several personal {Disc} chats and servers. ]
+[ Greetings Census Distribution | Data collected and totalled across several personal Discord chats and servers. ]

 Focusing on a singular chat with ? messages from me.